esphome/esphome-docs/esphomeyaml/components/sensor/custom.rst

 .. warning::

-    While I do try to keep the esphomeyaml configuration options as stable as possible and backport them, the esphomelib API is less stable.
+    While I do try to keep the esphomeyaml configuration options as stable as possible and back-port them, the esphomelib API is less stable.
 If something in the APIs needs to be changed in order for something else to work, I will do so.

 So, you just set up esphomelib for your ESP32/ESP8266, but sadly esphomelib is missing a sensor integration